bibbox/.github/profile/README.md

-# BIBBOX
+# Welcome to thr BIBBOX Repository

-This is the BIBBOX repository.
+The BIBBOX allows researchers to publish their data and the associated data management software (Apps) in a FAIR manner, through the incorporation of a FAIR Data Point into the Apps.
-The main components of the BIBBOX (Frontend/Backend) are stored on the [**sys-bibbox**]() repository.
+The BIBBOX supports the creation and management of FAIR Data Points.
+The architecture of the BIBBOX is modular and flexible, allowing researchers to add a FAIR Data Point to existing open-source software solutions and to publish these in an App Store.
+The main components of the BIBBOX architecture (Frontend/Backend) are stored on the [**sys-bibbox**](https://github.com/bibbox/sys-bibbox) repository.

 ## How to contribute to the BIBBOX?

-You can create a BIBBOX App.
-If you have an open-source software solution, you can follow the tutorial at [https://bibbox.readthedocs.io/en/latest/](https://bibbox.readthedocs.io/en/latest/) in order to transform it into a BIBBOX App.
+You can create a BIBBOX App!
+If you have an open-source software solution, you can follow the tutorial at [http://bibbox.bbmri-eric.eu/create-a-bibbox-app/)](http://bibbox.bbmri-eric.eu/create-a-bibbox-app/)in order to transform it into a BIBBOX App.

 ## How to create a BIBBOX App?

-Starting with an existing open-source software solution that handles data, one can easily transform it into a BIBBOX App, following the tutorial at [https://bibbox.readthedocs.io/en/latest/](https://bibbox.readthedocs.io/en/latest/).

 Each BIBBOX App must be published in the BIBBOX GitHub repository [32], by creating a repository named **app-nameofapp**.
 The repository [**app-template**](https://github.com/bibbox/app-template) aims to guide you when creating an App.